KeplerGO/pyke/README.md

 2. ``pyraf``
 3. ``kepler``

-The developer version of PyKE that is compatible with PyRAF is under the branch ``pyraf``.
+The developer version of PyKE that is compatible with PyRAF is under the branch ``py27-pyraf``.

 ## Acknowledgement